Pluto-XI/Blessed-by-Grassley-Collection/README.md

 ### Blessed by Grassley Collection

 This is an NFT collection made in order to learn a bit about the Ethereum blockchain.
-This project can be viewed here: <a href="https://nft-starter-project.plutoxi.repl.co/">The Grassley Collection</a>.
+This project can be viewed here: <a target="_blank" href="https://nft-starter-project.plutoxi.repl.co/">The Grassley Collection</a>.

 ### Welcome to the Grassley NFT collection source code.
 I am an aspiring dev looking to get my foot in the door.
 Here's what I learned while making this project.